FAQs (Frequently Asked Questions)

 What are the OURS Progam dates?

-The program starts after Spring term final exams and lasts for 10 weeks.
-Dates are flexible to accommodate summer plans.
+The program starts after Spring term final exams and lasts for 10 weeks running from Monday, June 17th through Friday, August 23rd.

 What does the OURS Program offer?

 OURS provides a stipend for full time lab research on a continuing lab project.